 Share the history of your farm if it has been a long-standing family venture or the journey leading up to your purchase if it wasn’t.
 If your farm business is a startup, focus on the business experience and backgrounds of the involved parties.

 Understanding your competition is crucial.
 In the agricultural sector, farmers often share resources, such as a high-tech corn planter, or cooperate in marketing endeavors.
 Factor in such synergies when analyzing competitors.

 Clearly define your target market.
 This can include area groceries, farmers’ markets, or online customers.
 If you’ll be relying on online sales, ensure your website is professionally designed, keyword optimized, and easily discoverable.

 9. Products and Services

-Describe each product or service that’s connected to your farm, even if there are many.
-Be sure to focus on product or service features that most appeal to your target market.
+Describe each product or service offered by your farm, highlighting those features most appealing to your target market.

 11. SWOT Analysis

 Conduct a SWOT analysis to identify your farm’s strengths, weaknesses, opportunities, and threats.
 This will help you strategize on how to leverage your strengths, mitigate your weaknesses, exploit opportunities, and neutralize threats.